ampproject/amp-wp/readme.txt

 = 0.3 =

-* Breaking change: style.css no longer contains the `<style> tag.
+* Breaking change: `style.css` no longer contains the `<style> tag.
 If you have a custom stylesheet, you need to update it to remove the tag.
+* Breaking change: `single.php` no longer includes the AMP boilerplate styles.
+They are instead added via the `amp_post_template_head` hook.
+If you have a custom template, please remove the boilerplate styles.

 = 0.2 (Jan 28, 2016) =